Traditional Shrimp Scampi verses Shrimp Scampi Zoodles, you'll NEVER believe the difference in Calories...

 Here is a demo I found on the Inspiralizer as well as one I did on the PC Spiralizer.
 Both would work great for Shrimp Scampi Zoodles!

 Now, let's get to making my recipe for Shrimp Scampi Zoodles!

 - Olive Oil & Butter (oops, forgot to show those)

 Peel and rinse your shrimp.
 Don't throw away those shells!
 Place shrimp in fridge until ready to use.
 Make one batch of Spicy Shrimp Stock.

 Dice onion.
-Add 1/2 Tbsp of Olive Oil to a saute pan and saute onions for 3 minutes.
+Add ½ tablespoon of Olive Oil to a saute pan and saute onions for 3 minutes.
 Add 8 cloves of minced garlic and cook over low for 2 minutes.
-Add diced tomatoes, 1 tsp salt and 1/2 cup of shrimp stock.
+Add diced tomatoes, 1 teaspoon salt and ½ cup of shrimp stock.
 Add lemon juice, lemon zest.
 Cook on medium for 5 minutes.

 Prepare your zucchini noodles.
 Add noodles and shrimp to saute pan, stir to combine and cook on medium heat for 5 minutes.
 Add butter and stir.
 Cover and turn off heat.
 The shrimp will continue to cook with the steam, but are less likely to overcook.
 If you are using an electric stove, remove the pan from the burner after covering.
 Allow to rest in covered pan for 3-5 minutes or until shrimp are done.